The last couple of months have been the most exciting for us at Radius Agent.

-- Every decision and new idea is first initiated by the team and it absolutely has to be.
+- Every decision and a new idea is first initiated by the team and it absolutely has to be.
 This can only happen if as a founder, you create good communication channels and meetings for everyone to express themselves.

 - Once every week, we have a local team meeting brainstorming new ideas and making sure everyone is aware of what each one is working on.
 (As you can see, we go out of our way to make sure this is taken care of)

-- Every module, every process and every department has its own slack channels to discuss with colleagues.
+- Every module, every process, and every department has its own slack channels to discuss with colleagues.

 - We have a “shoutouts” channel where anyone in the team can applaud a colleagues success by telling the rest of the team about it.
 Recognition comes from everywhere.